PhillyChapbookReview.org Submissions (header)

 • We encourage research of the author’s background and for some of that information to make its way into the piece.
 We also encourage creative literary connections.

-• The reviewer shouldn’t have a personal relationship with the book or the author.
+• The reviewer shouldn’t have a personal or financial relationship with the book, the press, or the author.
 Acquaintances and colleagues are everywhere, but true conflicts of interest will not be tolerated.

 Author Features